 3. Your landlord harasses you or violates your privacy rights

 You may be considered “constructively evicted” if your landlord harasses you.
-In Georgia, it’s illegal for a landlord to change your locks, turn off your utilities, or remove windows or doors.
+It’s illegal for a landlord to change your locks in Georgia, turn off your utilities, or remove windows or doors.

 You may also break the lease if the landlord violates your privacy rights.
 In Georgia, landlords must usually provide you with at least 24 hours’ notice before entering your rental unit.